Welcome to our next installment of Anatomy of a Ted Talk!

 In this talk, green entrepreneur Achenyo Idachaba shares her story about changing the stories in her community.
 From stories of destruction to stories of creation.
 Achenyo recognized an opportunity in the destructive and invasive growth of water hyacinth, a beautiful flowering plant that’s actually an invasive aquatic weed that clogs waterways, stops trade, interrupts schooling and disrupts everyday life.

-In this talk, she shares with us the impact she saw when she helped turn these weeds into an opportunity to help the community see these former nuisance as a gift.
-In this 7-minute talk, Idachaba shares how the power that a small IDEA can have.
+Idachaba shares with us the impact she saw when she helped turn these weeds into an opportunity to help the community see these former nuisance as a gift.
+In this 7-minute TED talk, Idachaba shares how the power that a small IDEA can have.

 In a previous Anatomy of a Ted Talk, I introduced you to the FRAMEWORK we use with our clients to create their talks.
 It breaks down the presentation into different key elements that contribute to an overall great talk.
-This is NOT A FORMULA – it’s a simple framework– the box which holds the sand– so that you can create your unique, authentic talk!
+However, this is NOT A FORMULA – it’s a simple framework– the box which holds the sand– so that you can create your unique, authentic talk!

 This framework has helped people write TED-style talks, keynote speeches, 5-minute pitches as well as full day-long workshops.
-It can be adapted to the context of your presentation while guiding you to cover the most important elements for effectively connecting with your audience.
+This talk can be adapted to the context of your presentation while guiding you to cover the most important elements for effectively connecting with your audience.
 Our Anatomy of a Ted Talk series is designed to help you understand the elements of a great talk!

 Let’s take a look at how Achenyo’s powerful 7-minute talk fits in with the framework!